cpustejovsky/personal-site/handlers/static/resources.md

 -   **Quote from St. John Climicus' Ladder of Divine Ascent, Step 5.30**

-    > "Do not be surprised that you fall every day; do not give up, but
+    > Do not be surprised that you fall every day; do not give up, but
     > stand your ground courageously.
 And assuredly the angel who guards
     > you will honour your patience.
 While a wound is still fresh and
     > warm it is easy to heal, but old, neglected and festering ones are